Cardano (ADA) wallet

 The functionality of Cardano is also centered on its proprietary ADA token, which is a digital coin that can be used to store value over time and to complete real-time transactions.

-This token, which is named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognized as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
-In fact, it’s estimated that there’s a maximum of 45 billion ADA available to users, with the current circulation thought to be in excess of 31 billion.
+This token, named ‘ADA’ after Ada Lawrence (a 19th-century mathematician recognized as the world’s first computer programmer), mirrors other cryptocurrencies in that there is only a finite supply of coins.
+It’s estimated that a maximum of 45 billion ADA is available to users, with the current circulation thought to be more than 31 billion.

 Overall, around 16% of the total ADA supply went to the project’s founders, with the remaining 84% being split amongst investors following the official Cardano launch and its year-long, $4 billion ICO.